Loke155/Open-ePlatform/README.md

 ###SinglePolygonMapQuery
 A map based query type that supports single geometries.

+###StandardFlowNotificationHandler
+An implementation of the FlowNotificationHandler interface for sending flow related events

 ##Database
 A sample MySQL database is available in the docs folder of the FlowEngine project.
 The default login is admin/admin.